Robust certification of non-projective measurements: theory and experiment: SDP Hierarchy

 \item \textit{Two-copy SIC-POVM.} Finally, we consider the four-dimensional POVM that is constructed by tensoring the four effects of the qubit SIC-POVM with the identity, i.e., we set $M_i = 1/2\; \ketbra{\Psi_i}{\Psi_i} \otimes \mathbb{I}$, where the $\ket{\Psi_i}$ are given in Eq.~\eqref{eq:psi_sic2}.
 The SDP criterion from Ref.~\cite{Cobucci2025} does not detect the non-simulability of this POVM, however, as detailed below, our hierarchy does.

 \end{enumerate}

 We test our hierarchy on the introduced POVMs to benchmark our method and list the results in Table~\ref{table_t(d)}.
-Notably, our hierarchy certifies the non-simulability of the two-copy SIC-POVM $\mathcal{M}_2 \otimes \mathbb{I}$, giving the upper bound of $t(\mathcal{M}_2 \otimes \mathbb{I}) \leq 0.8661$, whereas the criterion of Ref.~\cite{Cobucci2025} fails to detect its non-simulability completely.
-This suggests that our hierarchy is stronger than previous criteria.
+Notably, our hierarchy certifies the non-simulability of the two-copy SIC-POVM $\mathcal{M}_2 \otimes \mathbb{I}$, giving the upper bound of $t(\mathcal{M}_2 \otimes \mathbb{I}) \leq 0.8661$, whereas the criterion of Ref.~\cite{Cobucci2025} and \cite{Oszmaniec2017} fails to detect its non-simulability completely.
+In fact, we find a whole family of POVMs, for which this is the case. \begin{lemma} Let $M = \{M_i\}_{i=0}^{n-1}$ be a POVM in dimension $d$ with rank-1 effects, $Tr(M_i) = \frac{d}{n}$ and $M_iM_j \neq 0$.
+Then define the $d\cdot m$-dimensional POVM $\tilde{M}$ with $\tilde{M}_i = M_i \otimes \mathbb{I}_m $, where $m$ is chosen, such that $m\frac{d}{n} \in \mathbb{N}$.
+Then $\tilde{M}$ is \begin{itemize} \item[] i) detected to be non-simulable by the first non-trivial level of our hierarchy, i.e., $H_2(\tilde{M}) < 1$, \item[] ii) not detected by the SDP criteria in \cite{Oszmaniec2017} and \cite{Cobucci2025}. \end{itemize} \end{lemma} The proof can be found in Appendix \ref{app:proof_lemma}.
+This shows that our hierarchy is stronger than previous criteria not only in the limit of large levels, but already at its first non-trivial level.

 For the two-parameter family of POVMs constructed from the vectors in Eq.~\eqref{eq:fid_vec_two_parameters}, we show the results in Fig.~\ref{fig:lemonsqueezer}, where each point on the outer sphere is matched by a point on the inner spheroid-like convex set, which is constructed such that its distance to the sphere corresponds to the critical visibility.

-We note that while our hierarchy in principle only yields upper bounds on the critical visibilities, in many cases we studied, the solution $R_{i_1\dots i_m}$ directly reveals the decomposition of the noisy POVM $\Phi_t(\mathcal{M})$ into projective measurements \eqref{eq:sim_povm_decomposition}.
+We note that in many cases we studied, the solution $R_{i_1\dots i_m}$ directly reveals the decomposition of the noisy POVM $\Phi_t(\mathcal{M})$ into projective measurements \eqref{eq:sim_povm_decomposition}.
 As a result, the computed critical visibility $t(\mathcal{M})$ is tight.
 For the cases we studied, this seems to happen at the $d$-th order of the SDP hierarchy for a $d$-dimensional POVM.
-It is not obvious that this should be possible, since from \eqref{eq:R_i1im} it seems that all $R_{i_1,\dots,i_m}$ are non-trivial sums of scaled tensor products of projectors and it seems difficult to extract a single projector $P_{i_1}^k$ or the right probability $p_k$ (this is under the assumption that the solution of the SDP even converges to the form \eqref{eq:R_i1im}, which is also not clear as all constraints are only necessary conditions), see Appendix~\ref{app:decomp_primal} for details.
+It is not obvious that this should be possible, since from \eqref{eq:R_i1im} it seems that all $R_{i_1,\dots,i_m}$ are non-trivial sums of scaled tensor products of projectors and it seems difficult to extract a single projector $P_{i_1}^k$ or the right probability $p_k$, see Appendix~\ref{app:decomp_primal} for details.
 The fact that we get explicit decompositions of SIC-POVMs as well as random rank-1 POVMs in $d=2,3$ leads us to the following conjecture.

 \begin{conjecture} For a $d$-dimensional POVM $\mathcal{M}$ the hierarchy $H_m(\mathcal{M})$ defined in \eqref{sdp_multi_copy_primal_t(d)} collapses at the $d$'th level, at which point the solution equals the critical visibility